 California NLS Libraries Offer Free Subscription to Bookshare.org

 Bookshare.org is only available to persons with a certified print disability.
-Thanks to a grant from the Institute of Museum and Library Services (IMLS), California NLS network libraries in Sacramento, California NLS network libraries Los Angeles, California NLS network libraries Fresno, and California NLS network libraries San Francisco will be continuing with the third year of a three-year pilot project for their patrons to access Bookshare.org, a nonprofit service of downloadable electronic braille and text-to-speech (synthetic voice) audio books with a current archive of 600,000 plus titles in all genres.
+Thanks to a grant from the Institute of Museum and Library Services (IMLS), California NLS network libraries in Sacramento, California NLS network libraries Los Angeles, California NLS network libraries Fresno, and California NLS network libraries San Francisco will be continuing with the fourth year of a four-year pilot project for their patrons to access Bookshare.org>, a nonprofit service of downloadable electronic braille and text-to-speech (synthetic voice) audio books with a current archive of over 600,000 plus titles in all genres.
 Although some titles overlap with the NLS collection of roughly 110,000 titles, Bookshare exponentially increases the number of books for people with print disabilities, including fiction and nonfiction of all types, and scholarly works.
-This year we continue with 500 total seats/licenses for NLS patrons in California, and we are offering seats to new, eligible users as of September 1, 2019 and lasting through August 31, 2020.
+This year we continue with 500 total seats/licenses for NLS patrons in California, and we are offering seats to new, eligible users as of September 1, 2020 and lasting through August 31, 2021.
 Existing participants may continue their subscription uninterrupted, but anyone who wishes to stop using the library-provided membership should contact us ASAP so your seat can be given to another patron.
 If the program continues to be successful, we hope to secure additional funding for extending the grant-based service.

 If you are an enrolled student in primary, secondary, or post-secondary (college or graduate) school, you are eligible for a free Bookshare membership under a U.S. Department of Education grant and can indicate your school when applying for an account directly viaBookshare.org.